microsoft/iomt-fhir/docs/Sandbox.md

 ## Post Deployment

+**NOTE** The device conversion mapping template provided in this guide is designed to work with Data Export (legacy) within IoT Central.

 After successful deployment, your IoT Central application must be connected to the IoMT FHIR Connector for Azure.
 To do so:

-1. Navigate to your IOT Central app at \<ENVIRONMENTNAME\>.azureiotcentral.com
+1. Navigate to your IoT Central app at \<ENVIRONMENTNAME\>.azureiotcentral.com
-2. On the left panel, natigate to "Data export"
+2. On the left panel, navigate to "Data export"
 3. Click New > Azure Event Hubs
 4. Under "Event Hubs namespace" choose your environment name.
 5. Under "Event hub" choose "devicedata"